-1.60i.
+1.104.
 Some of the required variables will need to be constructed from different sources.
 The census results obtained may differ to some extent from those that would be obtained from a full enumeration covering all census topics.
 This may have a negative impact on the comparability of results between countries and over time.
-An advantage of registers is that, in effect, they offer complete coverage.
+An advantage of registers is that, in effect, they offer complete coverage subject to the quality of the data contained (see also para.
+1.93).
 It is preferable that statistical authorities make full use of the register data that are available.